-For the moss balls you could use styrofoam balls if you have them.
-I didn’t, so I shaped some balls from wrinkled up plastic bags covered in aluminum foil.
+For the moss balls, you could use styrofoam balls if you have them.
+I didn’t, so I wrinkled-up plastic bags in a ball shape and covered them in aluminum foil.

 Wrap the wreath form and your ball form tightly with the moss sheets.
+Work in patches.
 I use florists wire to adhere the moss to the wreath.
 Fill up gaps with floral U pins.
 These pins are also perfect for adhering the moss to your homemade or styrofoam balls.

-Thats it.
+That’s it.
 Your basic moss decorations are ready.
-Now you can decorate them with berries, pinecones, acorns or anything the suits your fancy.
+Now you can decorate them with berries, pinecones, acorns, or anything that suits your fancy.

-I bought myself I whole crate of moss at the garden center and started to make two wreaths and some moss balls.
+I bought myself a whole crate of moss at the garden center and ended up making two wreaths and a couple of moss balls.

 Funny how these things always happen